cellravel/patog/README.md

 ## Vignettes
 - [clusterProfiler](http://yulab-smu.top/clusterProfiler-book/)

-_clusterProfiler is an R package that implements methods to analyze and visualize functional profiles of genomic coordinates (supported by ChIPseeker), gene and gene clusters._
+_clusterProfiler is an R package that implements methods to analyze and visualize functional profiles of genomic coordinates (supported by ChIPseeker), gene and gene clusters_

 ## Miscellaneous